jinghuazhao/QTR/HUA_methylation_analysis/README.md

 ## The BiSeq pipeline

-These inherits the following R programs from the parental directory,
+This pipeline inherits the following R programs from the parental directory,
 ```
 1_BiSeq.R
 2_format_methylation_data.R